alexdrone/Store/README.md

 }
 ```

-Similiarly you can achieve the same result by dispatching the two actions serially.
+Similarly you can achieve the same result by dispatching the two actions serially.

 ```swift
 Dispatcher.default.dispatch(action: Action.foo, mode: .serial)